Yuri4444/NoteApp/README.md

 - Improving the user interface for a better user experience.
 - Implementing a search and filtering feature for notes.

+## Note

+This application is not large in scale, and therefore, I decided not to include a domain layer for simplicity.

+## Language Support

+The application supports English and Ukrainian languages.

 ## Contact

 If you have any questions or suggestions for improving the application, please feel free to contact me: